GeekPO11/dlulu-public/README.md

 Dlulu is an AI-first planning and execution platform that reverse-engineers high-level ambitions into executable architecture.

 ## 🚀 The Mission
 We bridge the gap between "delusion" (dreaming) and "execution" (doing).
-Whether you're preparing for MD boards, building a startup, or planning a self-driving car in 2007, Dlulu provides the roadmap and the agentic guidance to make it happen.
+Whether you're preparing for MD boards, building a startup,or trying to stay fi, Dlulu provides the roadmap and the agentic guidance to make it happen.

 ## 📖 Our Story
 Read the full story behind Dlulu, our "vibe coding" journey, and our vision for human success in [ABOUT.md](./ABOUT.md).